Strictly commutative complex orientation theory

 Moving from the homotopy category to the point-set level, the spectrum $MU$ representing complex bordism is also one of the best known examples of a spectrum with a multiplication which is associative and commutative up to all higher coherences (an $E_\infty$ ring structure).
 If we know that $E$ is also equipped with an $E_\infty$ ring structure, it is natural to ask whether a complex orientation $MU \to E$ can be lifted to a map respecting this $E_\infty$ ring structure (an $E_\infty$ orientation), and what data is necessary to describe this.
 This is a stubborn problem and in prominent cases the answer is unknown, such as when $E$ is a Lubin--Tate spectrum.

 For any complex orientation of $E$, there is a formal group law $\mb G$ expressing the first Chern class of a tensor product of two complex line bundles: we have

 for an associative, commutative, and unital power series $x +_{\mb G} y \in E^*\pow{x,y}$.
 Ando gave a necessary and sufficient condition for an orientation $MU \to E$ to be an $H_\infty$ orientation \cite{ando-thesis}, a weaker structure than an $E_\infty$ orientation which can be described as a natural transformation that respects geometric power operations.
 Ando's condition was that a certain natural power operation $\Psi$ with source $E^*(X)$ should act as the canonical Lubin isogeny on the coordinate ring $E^*(\mb{CP}^\infty)$ of the formal group law $\mb G$ (see also \cite[\S 4.3]{ando-hopkins-strickland-sigma}).
 In general, this is stronger than the data of a complex orientation alone \cite{noel-johnson-ptypical}, and very few $E_\infty$ ring spectra are known to admit $H_\infty$ orientations.
+(Ando also showed that Lubin--Tate spectra associated to the Honda formal group law have unique $H_\infty$ orientations; in recent work, Zhu has generalized this to all of the Lubin--Tate spectra \cite{zhu-normcoherence}.)

 However, it is the case that the rationalization $MU_{\mb Q}$ is universal among rational, complex oriented $E_\infty$ rings \cite[6.1]{baker-richter-thom}.
 Further, Walker studied orientations for the case of $p$-adic $K$-theory and the Todd genus \cite{walker-thesis}, and M\"ollers studied orientations in the case of $K(1)$-local spectra \cite{mollers-thesis}.
 Both gave proofs that Ando's condition for $H_\infty$ orientations was also sufficient to produce $E_\infty$ orientations.